 Desert air is so dry that your sweat quickly evaporates.
 Often, you won’t know you are sweating.

 Hydration systems are useful because you can drink without having to move anything from your bag.
-If you’re in the market for a hydration system, this one from Osprey is fantastic since it’s not only includes the resevoir for the hydration system but is a big 36L day pack too.
+If you’re in the market for a hydration system, this one from Platypus is fantastic and I use it every day while dog walking.

 Personally, I tend to use water bottles like this just out of habit.
 Plus, if you’re backcountry camping and need to purify your water, then you can have one bottle being purified and another you can drink from.